 Substance Abuse Treatment Programs for Women in San Diego

 At Villa Kali Ma, our substance abuse treatment programs for women are built on a “whole person, whole life” philosophy.
 Meaning, we treat the whole person, not just the addiction or symptoms.
 From physical, nutritional and educational, to emotional, cognitive and spiritual, our personalized treatment plans are designed to best maximize your chances of transforming, healing, and recovering from addiction.
 If you’re ready to seek help, to release the shame, guilt, fear and loss of power that has been haunting you through an attachment to substances, our substance abuse treatment programs for women welcome you with open arms.

 We will fight for you, help you through the transition, coach you the ways of healing and recovery, and support you to connect to your own powerfully inner spiritual forces and allies.
-We will model the paths of recovery, connect you in community, and hold you with unconditional, positive regard.
+We will model the paths of recovery, connect you with the community, and hold you with unconditional, positive regard.
 We will see you – not just for who you were and who you are right now, but for who you are becoming – your greatest and most heroic probability and potential.
 At the same time, we will hold compassion, gentleness and acceptance for the parts within that are vulnerable, weak, and totally unheroic.
 We will hold your shadows with the love and regard that honors their true essence and form, what they can eventually become when loved enough.
-Join Villa Kali Ma’s substance abuse treatment programs for women today!
+Join Villa Kali Ma’s substance abuse treatment programs for women in San Diego today!